Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Data Collection

 \section{Data Collection}

 Our real-time Twitter data collection began on February 22, 2022.
+We used Twitter's streaming API v1.1\footnote{\url{https://developer.twitter.com/en/docs/twitter-api}} to track keywords of interest that were both trending and related to the conflict at the time of collection.
+This version of their API has since been deprecated.
+This list of keywords primarily focused on terms related to events and locations prevalent in the conflict within the first several months of the war; however, we updated our list as needed.
+Our list of keywords is not exhaustive, but we did our best to monitor ongoing discourse and consulted knowledgeable colleagues.
+Prior work has shown that the streaming API is not completely random, which results in some biases depending on collection and collection volume~\cite{mehrabi2021survey}.
+However, we still leveraged the Twitter streaming API endpoint as it is the most sustainable method of gathering data that still gives us an understanding of current Twitter discourse.

-We used Twitter's streaming API\footnote{\url{https://developer.twitter.com/en/docs/twitter-api}} to track keywords of interest that were both trending and related to the conflict at the time of collection.
-This list of keywords will continue to be updated as new keywords appear in online discourse.
-We also leveraged Twitter's search API to collect tweets prior to February 22, 2022; while we will continue to collect historical tweets, due to Twitter's rate limit on the Academic Track search API, we are only able use the search endpoint to collect 10 million tweets each month.\footnote{\url{https://developer.twitter.com/en/products/twitter-api/academic-research}} Our current data collection consists of over 63 million tweets, with more than 100 GB of raw data thus far.
-We will continue our live tweet collection as this conflict continues to unfold, and expect our dataset to continually expand, accordingly.
+We also leveraged Twitter's search API to collect tweets prior to February 22, 2022; while we will continue to collect historical tweets, due to Twitter's rate limit on the Academic Track search API, we are only able to use the search endpoint to collect 10 million tweets each month.\footnote{\url{https://developer.twitter.com/en/products/twitter-api/academic-research}} Our current data collection consists of over 570 million tweets, with more than 500 GB of raw data thus far.
+Our data collection concluded in late March 2023 due to recent modifications to the Twitter API.
+However, we remain optimistic that future API changes may enable us to recommence our data collection efforts in due course.